 continental shelf waters of temperate seas and oceans, sometimes venturing into the tropical zones; anywhere from the surface to depths of 4,200 feet (1,280 m)

-The great white shark is one of nature's premier predators.
-It's so well designed that it's been around for more than 11 million years, with its immediate ancestors dating back to more than 60 million years ago.
+The white shark is the Earth's largest predatory fish.
+This species has successfully thrived for more than 11 million years, with its immediate ancestors dating back more than 60 million years.